emilsivervik/ffmpeg-screenshot/README.md

-# ffmpeg-screenshot
+# ffmpeg-thumbnail

 ## Description

-Service used to get a screenshot as an `.png` from a video.
+Service used to get a thumbnail/preview-image as an `.png` from a video.

 ## Usage